Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 What UFL connectors can be removed?

-Do we need all those wire holes?
-A few I can understand, for powering the board on the bench, but there are a bunch of them, some with just grounds.
-Need to figure out their purpose. - Used for scope clips.
-Need to add a few more.

 Figure out what all the PC104 pins are supposed to do and document them.